turbot/steampipe-mod-aws-insights/dashboards/s3/docs/s3_bucket_report_inventory.md

 This report answers the following questions:

-- What are all my S3 buckets and their complete details?
+- How many buckets are there across my accounts?
-- What is the total inventory of S3 buckets across my accounts?
+- What are the key properties and configurations of each bucket?
+- Which buckets have public policies, versioning, lifecycle rules, or logging enabled?
+- How are buckets distributed across accounts and regions?